Yujian-Lee/TENET/README.md

 These .whl files have the corresponding version, please check whether your torch version can match these packages.

 # Training
-To get started, run the following code.
+To get started, run the following code:

 ```
 conda activate TENET